sleibrock/scb.rkt/README.md

 ### Magic Behind `define-bot`

 The reasoning for the `define-bot` macro is to make it as dead-simple as possible to make a custom `ssh-chat` bot.
-Due to the inherent nature of Racket, mutating data is generally a bad idea, and where possible, we want to try to avoid mutating data, and would instead copy data and modify the new copies in transition.
+Due to the inherent nature of Racket, mutating data is generally a bad idea, and where possible, we want to try to avoid mutating data, and would instead copy data and add or subtract additional data.

 That means, in order to define a regular bot, you would have to somehow pack a whole lot of information into a single (or more) `struct` data types, making it rather difficult to pass arguments into without frustrating users.